snl-dakota/dakota/docs/user/usingdakota/studytypes/designofexperiments.rst

 There is no requirement that the sum of the total effect indices is one: in most cases, the sum of the total effect indices will be greater than one.
-An example of the Main and Total effects indices as calculated by Dakota using sampling is shown in the following figure:
+An example of the Main and Total effects indices as calculated by Dakota using sampling is shown in the following spinnet of Dakota output:

 .. code-block::